ctu-mrs/ctu-mrs.github.io/versioned_docs/version-1.5.0/50-features/58-obstacle-bumper/index.md

       enabled: true

-      # should a tracker be switch for the avoindace maneuvre?
+      # should a tracker be switch for the avoidance maneuvre?
       switch_tracker: true
       tracker: "MpcTracker"

-      # should a controller be switch for the avoindace maneuvre?
+      # should a controller be switch for the avoidance  maneuvre?
       switch_controller: true
       controller: "Se3Controller"